 Who stands out to you in your family or community?
 Who has embodied hospitality, worked for justice, celebrated diversity, and inspired you to be better?
-Who has helped you grow roots or find your way?
 Who has been the beacon of light in your life?

 Ruth fled Nazi Germany as a nine-year-old refugee, seeking safety in the United States, along with her family.
 She became fiercely patriotic and devoted to immigrants.